An Accretion-Disc Model for the Algol-Type Eclipsing Binary System AV Del: Assumptions

 Mader et al. (2005) calculated a linear ephemeris:

-where $E$ is the number of cycles counted from the epoch of reference and the uncertainties are given in parentheses in units of the last significant digit.
-A period study of AV Del was carried out by Qian (2002) on the basis of fewer times of eclipse.
-A small period increase of about $3.15\pm0.19\times10^{-6}$ $days$ $yr^{-1}$ was reported by Qian (2002), while the other quadratic fit derived by Mader et al. (2005) gives:
+where $E$ is the number of cycles counted from the epoch of reference and the uncertainties are given in parentheses in units of the last significant digits.
+A period study of AV Del was carried out by Qian (2002) on the basis of fewer times of eclipses.
+A short period increase of about $3.15\pm0.19\times10^{-6}$ days yr$^{-1}$ was reported by Qian (2002), while the other quadratic fit derived by Mader et al. (2005) gives:

-which corresponds to a period change of $0.95\pm0.30\times10^{-6}$ $days$ $yr^{-1}$.
-These period changes may be related to the mass transfer presumably taking place in the system.
-The main goal of this paper is that show whether these period changes are related to the mass transfer or not?
-Also, we want to find if there is a real mass transfer in the system, what kind of material is corresponded it?
+which corresponds to a period change of $0.95\pm0.30\times10^{-6}$ days yr$^{-1}$.
+These period changes may be related to the mass transfer presumably taking place in the system (Mader et al. 2005).
+The main purpose of the paper is to check the possibility of the presence of an accretion disc in AV Del by applying model analysis to the existing light curves.